ayshe/agile/slides.md

 - Product Manager: Person who has sign-off for the product.
 Generally a person from the leadership team, who is responsible for the overall strategic content of the product as a whole.
 They have direct oversight of the Product Owner
 - Technical Architect: The back end lead (or delegate) who is responsible for the solution architecture as it fits within the larger product roadmap

+--

+Cross-team roles (continued)

-- User Experience Developer: The front end lead (or delegate) who is responsible for the user experience as it fits within the overal interaction designs
+- User Experience Developer: The front end lead (or delegate) who is responsible for the user experience as it fits within the overall interaction designs
 - Additional Stakeholders: Interested parties such as Client Experience, Partner Manager, as required (varies depending on project)
 - User Acceptance Team: Additional Stakeholders plus the Tester and Business Analyst, who perform testing to support final sign-off